nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 demonstration of the power of methodical technical investing.
 By contrast, the investment of $100, if bought at the low, 29.64, and sold at the historic high, 11762.71, in January 2000 would have grown to $39,685.03.

-_46 Technical Analysis of Stock Trends_

-_Chapter 5.1: The Dow Theory in the 20th and 21st Centuries 47_

-_48 Technical Analysis of Stock Trends_

 I am indebted to Jack Schannep of _The Dow Theory.Com_ (www.thedowtheory. com) for the data recapitulated here.
 At that URL an enlightening exposition